falcosecurity/falco-website/content/en/about/why-falco.md

 ##### Kernel-level instrumentation to capture system events

-Falco uses kernel-level instrumentation to capture system events by intercepting system calls and other kernel-level events in real-time.
-This approach allows Falco to detect abnormal behaviour and security threats quickly and effectively, as it can analyze events before they are processed by the operating system or applications.
-Additionally, kernel-level instrumentation ensures that Falco is highly performant, as it can intercept and analyze events with minimal overhead.
+Falco uses kernel-level instrumentation to monitor system events by observing system calls and other kernel-level events in real-time.
+This non-intrusive approach enables Falco to capture rich application activity signals and to detect and alert about abnormal behavior and security threats as soon as they happen.
+The events gathered can later be examined in SIEM or data lake systems.
+Additionally, Falco's developers are committed to maximizing the kernel instrumentation performance and ensuring events monitoring and processing come with minimal overhead.

 {{< /blocks/content >}}